LostByteSoft/ConvertAACtoAC3/readme.md

 		-HD 4k upscale or downnscale
 		-Takes 1 hour (ages) to downscale an 8k video of 2 min lengt.

--Parallel ffmpeg (Uses all cores or select the numbers of cores you select)
+-Parallel ffmpeg (Uses all cores or select the numbers of cores you want)

 	Convert ALL folder 720p-x264-8b-30f.aac (parallel).sh
 	Convert ALL folder AC3 (parallel).sh
 	Convert ALL folder MP3 320 (parallel).sh
+		-Need ffmpeg and parallel to work.

 Creator files:
 ---------------------------------------------